lhindman/cs121-mod06-examples/README.md

     - With the above modifications still in place, change the visibility of the balance instance variable back to private and run the program again.
 What is the result and why?

-## Static Variable Experimentation (CupOfDice)
+## Static Variable Experimentation (SnakeEyes)
-1. Open *Die.java*, *CupOfDice.java* and *CupOfDiceDriver.java* read the code and run it to ensure it functions properly.
+1. Open *Die.java* and *SnakeEyes.java*, read the code and run it to ensure it functions properly.
 Then work through each of the experiments below and record your observations.
     - Modify the faceValue instance variable in the Die class as shown below, making it static.
-Run the CupOfDiceDriver again and record the results.
+Run the SnakeEyes driver again and record the results.
     ```
     private static int faceValue;
     ```